Going Green: The Impact of Sustainability on International Business and Culture in Scotland | Faculty-led Program

-- The College of Business Endowment will provide scholarships to students who participate in this program.
+- The College of Business Engaged Endowment Fund will provide scholarships to students who participate in this program.
 The scholarship amount will be $150-$250 per participant (depending on final enrollment numbers).
-Each participant will receive the same scholarship amount from the College of Business Endowment.
+Each participant will receive the same scholarship amount from the College of Business Engaged Endowment Fund.

 - PLEASE NOTE: If you are granted permission to enroll in BUSA 377 and a 3-credit independent study (BUSA 486), your total cost may be higher than the range above to take into consideration the cost of tuition and fees for the additional 3 credits for the independent study.

 Kathy Jicinsky, Assistant Director of Study Abroad for Faculty-led Programs

 - December 1, 2020 at 4pm: Priority application deadline.
 Students will be accepted on a rolling basis.
 Priority will be given to students who have complete applications and paid the $500 confirmation deposit.
 Students will be interviewed prior to acceptance for the program.